maxcountryman/simpleirc/README.md

 ## Why

-Decoupling the IRC connection layer from wahtever application might be using it frees up that application to behave however it might like.
+Decoupling the IRC connection layer from whatever application might be using it frees up that application to behave however it might like.
 For instance, an application that consumes simpleirc as a layer might be stopped, reloaded, and then started again without disrupting the underlying connection.
 This also